kubernetes/community/github-management/subproject-site-requests.md

   follow up with any questions in the issue.

 - Once Netlify has been configured, [request a subproject domain](#subproject-domain-request) and reference the issue you created.
-You may use the Netlify site URL (example: `kubernetes-sigs-foo.netlify.com`) till the DNS request has been processed.
+Go on to the next step to add a Netlify site config.
+This will let you preview the site using the Netlify URL (example: `kubernetes-sigs-foo.netlify.com`) while waiting for the DNS request to be processed.

 - Update the project to include a [site specific][site-config] configuration file at the root of the repository ([`netlify.toml`][site-config]).
 Below is a